Exploring the Landscape

 Preparing to Launch

 When they graduate, CWB Leaders are able to recognize, impact, and benefit from an inclusive workplace culture.
 Students will have a network of professionals, faculty, and peers who will be important resources in advancing the students’ professional and educational careers.
-The program culminates with CWB Leader presentations, in which students synthesize their learning on gender diversity and reflect on their development as leaders.
+The program culminates with CWB Leader presentations in which students synthesize their learning on workplace diversity and inclusive leadership and apply it to a leadership experience/case study.

 - Collaboration and teamwork